Transforming Assessment

 of surveyed students found their digital exam experience a positive one

-According to an NZQA student experience survey from 2018, students were very positive about digital exams, with 95% of survey respondents preferring a digital exam over paper and 97% reporting that they found their digital exam experience a positive one.
+According to NZQA student experience surveys that have been run since 2018, students are very positive about digital exams, with 95% of survey respondents preferring a digital exam over paper and 97% reporting that they found their digital exam experience a positive one.

 Also, psychometric and statistical analysis of exam results* showed no significant difference in achievement between students completing assessments online and on paper.